elixirschool/elixirschool/lessons/specifics/ecto.md

 By default Ecto creates an auto-incrementing primary key called `id`.
 Here we're using the default `change/0` callback but Ecto also supports `up/0` and `down/0` in the event you need more granular control.

-As you might have guessed, adding `timestamps` to your migration will create and manage `inserted_at` and `updated_at` for you.
+As you might have guessed, adding `timestamps()` to your migration will create and manage `inserted_at` and `updated_at` for you.

 To apply our new migration run `mix ecto.migrate`.

 For more on migrations take a look at the [Ecto.Migration](http://hexdocs.pm/ecto/Ecto.Migration.html#content) section of the docs.

-## Models
+## Schemas

-Now that we have our migration we can move on to the model.
-Models define our schema, helper methods, and our changesets.
+Now that we have our migration we can move on to the schema.
+Schemas define our fields, helper methods, and our changesets.
 We'll cover changesets more in the next sections.

-For now let's look at what the model for our migration might look like:
+For now let's look at what the schema for our migration might look like:

 ```elixir
 defmodule ExampleApp.User do